 The Water Quality Technician (WQT) has administrative responsibilities, to include water quality knowledge, use of, and maintenance of monitoring equipment, reporting and record keeping.
 The WQT is also be responsible for the accomplishment of the objectives, coordination of activities, program budget compliance, meeting all reporting requirements, and all other duties to properly complete project.

 Our main objective is to protect the environment for our tribal members by gathering data and monitoring environmental media such as the land, air and water for any long term subtle changes or immediate abrupt changes.
-The Environmental Department is currently sampling and monitoring 5 surface water sites including Red Rock Creek, Black Bear Creek and the Tribal Wetland area.
+The Environmental Department is currently sampling and monitoring 6 surface water sites including Red Rock Creek and Black Bear Creek.

 Surface water monitoring can be conducted for many purposes.
 Purposes for monitoring include: characterize waters and identify changes or trends in water quality over time; identify specific existing or emerging water quality problems; gather information to design specific pollution prevention or remediation programs; determine whether program goals, such as compliance with pollution regulations or implementation of effective pollution control actions, are being met.

 There are many ways to monitor water condition.
 Monitoring specialists can sample the chemical condition of the water, sediments, and fish tissue to determine levels of key constituents such as dissolved oxygen, nutrients, metals, oils, and pesticides.
 Physical conditions such as temperature, flow, sediments, and the erosion potential of stream bands can also be monitored.
 Biological measurements of the abundance and variety of aquatic plant and animal life and the ability of test organisms to survive in sample water are also widely used to monitor water conditions.
-Currently the OMED is testing for the following parameters: Temperature, pH, Dissolved Oxygen, Conductivity, Flow, Chloride, E. Coli, Total Suspended Solids, Ammonia Nitrogen, Nitrate, Nitrite, Copper, Lead, Total Hardness.
-Once a year we also conduct a Rapid Bioassessment of Benthic Invertebrates on Red Rock and Black Bear Creeks.
+Currently the OMED is testing for the following parameters: Temperature, pH, Dissolved Oxygen, Conductivity, Flow, Chloride, E. Coli, Total Suspended Solids, Ammonia Nitrogen, Nitrate, Nitrite, Copper, Lead, Total Hardness, Tubidity, Alkalinity and Mercury.
+We also conduct a Rapid Bioassessment of Benthic Invertebrates on Red Rock and Black Bear Creeks.